Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/provision-entra.rst

 .. contents:: :local:

-The Nitrokey 3 and Nitrokey Passkey support provisioning credentials for Microsoft Entra for seamless employee onboarding in enterprise scenarios.
+The Nitrokey 3 and Nitrokey Passkey support provisioning credentials for Microsoft Entra for seamless employee on-boarding in enterprise scenarios.

 Setup
 -----